kaczla/list-lm/data/readme/utils_links.md

 - [hlb-GPT](https://github.com/tysam-code/hlb-gpt) - Minimalistic, fast, and experimentation-friendly researcher's toolbench for GPT-like models in <350 lines of code.
 Reaches <3.8 validation loss on wikitext-103 on a single A100 in just over 3 minutes.
 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm
+- [Initializing Models with Larger Ones](https://github.com/OscarXZQ/weight-selection) - We introduce weight selection, a method for initializing models by selecting a subset of weights from a pretrained larger model.
+With no extra cost, it is effective for improving the accuracy of a smaller model and reducing its training time needed to reach a certain accuracy level.
 - [Intel Extension for Transformers](https://github.com/intel/intel-extension-for-transformers) - Build your chatbot within minutes on your favorite device; offer SOTA compression techniques for LLMs; run LLMs efficiently on Intel Platforms
 - [InternLM](https://github.com/InternLM/InternLM) - InternLM has open-sourced a 7 billion parameter base model and a chat model tailored for practical scenarios.
 - [L-Eval](https://github.com/openlmlab/leval) - L-Eval: Instituting Standardized Evaluation for Long Context Language Models.